DavidD121/LucidGloves-Test-Interface/README.md

 ## To Use

 To clone and run the app you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) installed on your computer.
-Once installed, run the follwing from your command line:
+Once installed, run the following from your command line:

 ```bash
 # Clone the repository